erikwebb/vagrant-projects/README.md

 ### Zend Server

-[Zend Server](https://www.zend.com/en/products/server/) and all of its components are configured in order to run Drupal 7.
+[Zend Server](https://www.zend.com/en/products/server/) and all of its components are configured in order to run Drupal 7 (or any other LAMP application).